 Appearance: pours a clear golden/ pale amber with no head.
 The fizz is short-lived and I think it’s artificial.
-Body is light.
+The body is light.

 Aroma/Nose: smells of red apple skins, sweet and tart red apple flesh with notes of caramel and still fermenting apples.
 Also, distant funky notes with barnyard and beeswax.

 Taste: It starts with low to moderate sweetness and watery taste with moderate acidity.
-The mid-palate is tart with light smoky note of ham with fruity flavors of red berries, especially strawberries.
+The mid-palate is tart with a light smoky note of ham with fruity flavours of red berries, especially strawberries.
 Additionally, I can taste notes of red apples and distant funky notes.
-The finish is dry with lingering flavor of tart apples and slightly sour berries.
+The finish is dry with a lingering flavour of tart apples and slightly sour berries.
 No bitter notes.

 Overall: The Michelin and Brown’s is a refreshing and easy drinking cider, but still complex and nicely balanced.
-Interestingly, I didn’t find the watery flavor disturbing in this cider.
+Interestingly, I didn’t find the watery flavour disturbing in this cider.
 On the contrary, I quite enjoyed it.
-Moreover, refreshing flavors of red fruits and other berries make it a great thirst quencher.
+Moreover, refreshing flavours of red fruits and other berries make it a great thirst quencher.
 Guys, you made it.
 Your cider is indeed ‘interesting’.
-I enjoyed the Michelin & Brown’s and I’m looking forward to have it again on a hot summer day.
+I enjoyed the Michelin & Brown’s and I’m looking forward to having it again on a hot summer day.
 4.5/6